K-9 Mail

-K-9 Mail is a free and open source email client for Android.
+K-9 Mail is an actively-developed free and open source email client for Android.
 It is designed as an alternative to the stock email clients included with the platform; it supports both POP3 and IMAP protocols and supports IMAP IDLE for real-time notifications.
 The project is named after the Doctor Who character K9.

-For end users, K-9 Mail started to transition towards becoming Thunderbird for Android in October 2024.
+K-9 Mail has been renamed to Thunderbird for Android since October 2024.